xiaofeiwen/Springboard_mini_projects/human_temperature_inferential_statistics/README.md

-Perform inferential statistics on a sample of human body temperature.
+Analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.